Common ostrich: Description

 The common ostrich's sternum is flat, lacking the keel to which wing muscles attach in flying birds.
 The beak is flat and broad, with a rounded tip.
 Like all ratites, the ostrich has no crop, and it also lacks a gallbladder and the caecum is 71 cm.
 Unlike all other living birds, the common ostrich secretes urine separately from feces.
 All other birds store the urine and feces combined in the coprodeum, but the ostrich stores the feces in the terminal rectum.
 They also have unique pubic bones that are fused to hold their gut.
 Unlike most birds, the males have a copulatory organ, which is retractable and 20 cm long.
 Their palate differs from other ratites in that the sphenoid and palatal bones are unconnected.

 Taxonomy

 The common ostrich was originally described by Carl Linnaeus from Sweden in his 18th-century work, Systema Naturae under its current binomial name.
 Its genus is derived from the Late Latin struthio meaning "ostrich".
 The specific name is an allusion to "strouthokamelos" the Ancient Greek name for the ostrich, meaning camel-sparrow, the "camel" term referring to its dry habitat. Στρουθοκάμηλος is still the modern Greek name for the ostrich.

-The common ostrich belongs to the ratite order Struthioniformes.
-Other members include rheas, emus, cassowaries, moa, kiwi and the largest known bird ever, the now-extinct elephant bird (Aepyornis).
-However, the classification of the ratites as a single order has always been questioned, with the alternative classification restricting the Struthioniformes to the ostrich lineage and elevating the other groups.